-- Relative visibilities of different colors; differences between day and night viewing conditions; the effect of weather on relative visibilities of colors. - Meanings, in a signal context, currently attached to different colors by the residents of the jurisdiction. - 3.
-Warning-light practice in other jurisdictions. - B. Duration of Flash - 1.
-Possible difficulty in locating source of very brief flash. - 2.
-Possible lessening of effectiveness of stretched-out flash with long rise and fall times.
+1. Relative visibilities of different colors; differences between day and night viewing conditions; the effect of weather on relative visibilities of colors.

+2. Meanings, in a signal context, currently attached to different colors by the residents of the jurisdiction.

+3. Warning light practices in other jurisdictions.

+B. Duration of Flash

+1. Possible difficulty in locating source of very brief flash.

+2. Possible lessening of effectiveness of stretched-out flash with long rise and fall times.

-C. Situations of Use
+C. Situation of Use

-Emergency-vehicle action: high-speed movement through traffic; slower than normal movement in traffic; slow movement off road; full stop in traffic; full stop off road.
+1. Emergency vehicle action: high-speed movement through traffic; slower than normal movement in traffic; slow movement off road; full stop in traffic; full stop off road.

-- Emergency-vehicle identification (police, fire, ambulance, other category). - 3.
-Type of roads: number of lanes, speed limit, median strip or not, visual median barrier or not. - 4.
-Reaction desired from drivers: pull to right and stop; proceed in lane at reduced speed; proceed and prepare to stop in lane; make way for emergency vehicle by any safe maneuver; etc.
+2. Emergency vehicle identification (police, fire, ambulance, other category).

+3. Type of road: number of lanes, speed limit, median strip or not, visual median barrier or not.

+4. Reaction desired from drivers: pull to right and stop; proceed in lane at reduced speed; proceed and prepare to stop in lane; make way for emergency vehicle by any safe maneuver; etc.